-(Note) Amounts presented in the consolidated statement of income less than one full unit have been rounded down.
-However, in respect of basic earnings per share, equity attributable to owners of parent per share and percentages figures have been rounded to the nearest unit.
+(Note) Amounts less than one full unit have been rounded down.
+However, in respect of basic earnings per share, equity attributable to owners of the parent per share and percentages figures have been rounded to the nearest unit.

 6. Statement of Changes in Equity